fermads/devservr/readme.md

 ##### Exact routes
 Routes with exact match.

-    "/test" : "/test.html"
+    "/test" : "/test/test.html"

-When path is "/test" serve file "/test/test.html"
+_Example_: `http://localhost/test` will serve file `/test/test.html`

 ##### Variable routes
-Urls with variables.
+URLs with variables.

     "/product/:id" : "/product.html"

-Path /product with any :id will match to /product.html.
-Your frontend should work with the id to do something
+Path `/product` with any `:id` will match to `/product.html`.
+Single page app frontend should work with the id to do something

+_Example_: `http://localhost/product/123` will serve file `/product.html`

 ##### Automatic routes
-Routes that will serve files from disc if the url is the same as the path of a static file
+Routes that will serve files from disc if the path part of the URL is the same as the path of a static file

+_Example_: `http://localhost/test.html` will automatically try to serve file `./test.html` from disc, if it exists

 ##### The */ route
 Default file for paths that point to a directory

     "*/": "index.html"

+_Example_: `http://localhost/` will automatically try to serve file `./index.html` from disc, if it exists

 ##### The * route
 This will be the "else" route if every other route fails to match and there is no static file on disc with that path.
 Usually a 404 not found page.

+    "*": "404.html"

+_Example_: `http://localhost/notFound` will not find any route nor file on disc for 'notFound' then will serve `./404.html`

 ##### Default routes.json
+This basic routes.json will be used if none is provided

 ```json
 {
     "*/" : "index.html",